Education is key when it comes to scaling climate solutions, and can be even more effective when the content is delivered in a fun and engaging way.

 We knew from the start that the game needed to represent the Drawdown Georgia solutions in a fun, easy-to-follow format, while also showcasing its scientific foundation.

 We developed a deck of playing cards to represent the 20 solutions, along with “wild cards” that symbolize positive, negative, or neutral real-life events that impact carbon reduction efforts.
 In addition, Lalith Polepeddi from Georgia Tech’s Global Change Program created a digital leaderboard based on Drawdown Georgia’s Carbon Reduction Visualizer to keep track of each team’s progress and give players a way to visualize their overall impact on CO2 reduction.

-Several trial games were conducted on Georgia Tech’s campus with the help of individuals from Georgia Tech’s Master of Sustainable Energy & Environmental Management program and its Energy Club as well as leaders of IGEL, Drawdown Georgia, and the Ray C. Anderson Foundation.
+Several trial games were conducted on Georgia Tech’s campus with the help of students in Georgia Tech’s Master of Sustainable Energy & Environmental Management program and its Energy Club, as well as leaders of IGEL, Drawdown Georgia, and the Ray C. Anderson Foundation.
 Those test runs made the game better – the cards, rules, and leaderboard were edited and improved until the final version was ready for the IGEL meeting.

 Ready to Play?
 Get the FREE Game Materials Now